ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

    :end-before: doc-include-end: GetMetdata trait
    :dedent:

-For example, customising the metadata for `MyClass` with some runtime as well as some compiletime information could look something like this
+For example, customising the metadata for `MyClass` with some runtime (RT) as well as some compiletime (CT) information could look something like this

 .. literalinclude:: ../../../share/picongpu/unit/metadata/metadataDescription.cpp